Did you know there are over 27,000 Xactimate codes and counting?

 For example, in January a few line items were added to HMR and WTR.
 These line items were HBAGG and HBAGG>.
 This is for plastic glove bags for hazardous material cleanup.
 That is a good line item for wrapping pipes when dealing with hazardous material.
 To be honest, I don’t think we will use that line item very much in our company.

-In April, line items were added to WTR and HMR for dry ice and soda blasting.
-Along with that, the line item WTRPPEM was added for just the N-95 mask.
+In April, the line item WTRPPEM was added for just the N-95 mask.
 Hopefully, you are using this line item and this form of PPE while working on site for the health and safety of your customers and employees.
 The line item is $6.40 per mask.
 Note that an N-95 is still included in the line item WTRPPE.
 But if you are just using the mask, you can now use this line item.

 In May, the line items HMRASBTPA and HMRASBTPAS were added.
 These line items are used in conjunction with each other.
 This is for an asbestos air clearance test for after remediation was done.
 ASBTPA is the base charge and ASBTPAS is charged per sample.
 If you are doing asbestos remediation and are having a lab or testing company come onsite to inspect, take samples, analyze and report findings then this line item should be used.
 Note this is for post abatement.
 You should still charge ASBT for the initial testing.
 These line items are not intended for a contractor taking the sample and sending it to a lab.
 Use HMRASBTS for that (charge per sample).
 HMRDIS for disinfecting a building via fog was also added at $.43 /sf.
 Notice this is not a volume (CF) charge, but square feet.